 These nine areas form the basis of the Project Management Institute’s certification program for project managers in any industry.

-Construction project managers shoulder the responsibility of keeping the project moving according to plan.
-The goal is to manage the project so that it finishes on schedule and within budget, while still meeting building codes, plans, and specs.
 A construction project manager may also be charged with setting the parameters, finances, and calendar; vetting and hiring subcontractors and on-site workers; developing a strategy for potential conflict resolution; and more.

 - Project management planning